kuzzleio/kuzzle/doc/2/framework/classes/backend-hook/register/index.md

 # `register()`

-Registers a new pipe on an event.
+Registers a new hook on an event.

 ::: info
 This method can only be used before application startup.